0Jen-ny0/.mp4-RL-training-for-hightorque-minipi/README.md

 ### BeyondMimic
 1.Import robot's urdf file into `source/whole_body_tracking/whole_body_tracking/assets`.

-Remove the floating point in the urdf:
+Remove the floating joint in the urdf:
 ```bash
 # Remove something like this
 	<link name="world_link"/>